MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-composability.md

 ## Work with the compose feature

 Access `azd` compose features through the [`azd add`](/azure/developer/azure-developer-cli/reference#azd-add) command.
-The `azd add` command works with new or existing templates creating using one of the various [template creation workflows](/azure/developer/azure-developer-cli/make-azd-compatible).
+The `azd add` command works with new or existing templates created using one of the various [template creation workflows](/azure/developer/azure-developer-cli/make-azd-compatible).

 Complete the following steps to add new resources to your template without writing any code: